List of the 5 largest IT companies in Germany

-- General contact information (address, e-mail address, phone number, URL)
+- General contact data (address, e-mail address, telephone number, URL)

-- Names of the executives
+- Name of the management

-- Revenues for the years 2020, 2019, 2018, 2017, 2016 and 2015 (based on the respective annual or consolidated financial statements published in the Federal Gazette)
+- Sales figures for the years 2021, 2020, 2019, 2018, 2017, 2016 and 2015 as well as employee figures for the years 2021, 2020, 2019, 2018 (taken from the annual and consolidated financial statements)

-- Segmentation by industry and field of activity
+- Field of activity

-Note: If the sales and employee figures are not included in a company’s own annual financial statements but in the consolidated financial statements of the parent company, the data from the respective consolidated financial statements are given.
+Note: If the sales and employee figures are not included in a company’s own financial statements but in the parent company’s consolidated financial statements, the data from the respective consolidated financial statements are provided.

-Map of the largest IT companies in Germany based on our comprehensive database
+Map of the largest IT players

 The German IT industry: Statistics and facts